FENECON Home 20 & 30 assembly and operating instructions

 2.5.1.
 Installation, operation and maintenance

 When carrying out maintenance, servicing and cleaning work, ensure that the product is switched off in a safe manner and secured against being switched on again.
-In addition, all instructions in this operating manual must be followed. |
+In addition, all instructions in this manual must be followed. |

 Always observe the following safety instructions when installing, operating or maintaining the battery modules: